villekf/OMEGA/README.md

 Only cylindrical symmetric scanners are supported inherently for PET, for other types of scanners the user has to input the detector coordinates or use [index-based reconstruction](https://omega-doc.readthedocs.io/en/latest/customcoordinates.html#index-based-reconstruction).

-For CT, only cone/fan beam flat panel scanners are supported.
+For CT, only cone/fan beam flat/curved panel scanners are supported.
+For curved, only cylindrical scanners are supported, but support for spherical scanners is easy to add if needed.
 For other types of scanners, the user has to input the detector coordinates or modify the data such that it is approximately flat panel.
 There is some support for parallel beam cases, but the current implementation is slow.

 ### MATLAB & Octave

+LMF support has been deprecated in version 2.0.
 LMF output currently has to contain the time stamp (cannot be removed in GATE) and detector indices.
 The source location needs to be included if it was selected in the main-file, same goes for the scatter data.
 If you have any other options selected in the LMF output in GATE, then you will not get any sensible detector data.
 Source locations and/or scatter data can be deselected.
 LMF data, with different format than in GATE, are not supported.
 LMF source information is a lot more unreliable than the ASCII or ROOT version.
-LMF support has been deprecated in version 2.0.

 ROOT or ASCII data is not yet supported with GATE CT data.

-ECAT PET geometry is supported only with ASCII data.
+ECAT GATE PET geometry is supported only with ASCII data.
 ROOT data might also work (untested).

 If you are experiencing crashes when using implementation 2, it might be caused by the graphics features of ArrayFire (AF).
 In this case I recommend renaming/removing the libforge.so files from the ArrayFire library folder (e.g. `/opt/arrayfire/lib64/`).
 Alternatively you can install the no-gl AF:
 http://arrayfire.s3.amazonaws.com/index.html (3.6.2 is the latest).
 Finally, you can also simply build AF from source, preferably without building Forge.
 This seems to apply only to Linux and affects both MATLAB and Octave.
 Python is unaffected!